gatsbyjs/gatsby/docs/blog/2018-03-07-why-we-created-the-plugin-library/index.md

 * Share feedback on the plugin library on [Github Issue #4394](https://github.com/gatsbyjs/gatsby/issues/4394).
 * If you created a plugin and it's not showing up in the library, double check that the package has "gatsby-plugin" in its keywords.
-* Create plugins (or publish ones you've already built!
+* Create plugins (or publish ones you've already built)!
 If you're interested, the [Plugin Authoring](/docs/plugin-authoring/) page can help.
 * [Contact me](https://twitter.com/shannonb_ux/status/938551014956732418) here if you have feedback that differs from or provides deeper insight into one of the pain points this article mentions.
 * Follow us on [Twitter](https://twitter.com/gatsbyjs).

 ## Sneak peak into the next UX project

-For our next step, we're designing a [Gatsby site showcase](https://github.com/gatsbyjs/gatsby/issues/4394) and UX research is driving the design process.
+Our next UX project is designing and building a [Gatsby site showcase](https://github.com/gatsbyjs/gatsby/issues/4394).
+Please contribute to and subscribe to the issue to help out!

 Again, many thanks to all the community members who have contributed to this research and to making Gatsby awesome.
 Stay tuned for updates on the plugin library and future Gatsby UX research projects!